calnix/staking-pools/README.md

 - has auto-compounding baked into it.
 > If anyone has an elegant suggestion for how this approach can allow for both auto-compounding and linear distribution, please let me know.

+##### Other contracts
+These contracts are not of heavy focus of this repo, but were created to illustrate functionality or in a supporting capacity.

+- Factory: to batch deploy vault, proxy and pool via create2.
+- Rewards Vault: simple contract to serve as illustration
+- Proxy: to reflect UUPS upgradability

+Disclaimer: Testing for these contracts were somewhat quick and dirty.

 ## Design

 I wanted the pools to be deployed allowing for set & forget approach; meaning they could be deployed in advance, configured to activate some time in the future.